HighSchoolHacking/GLS/docs/syntax/lists/sorting.md

 # Sorting

-GLS supports four forms of sorting lists, all in-place.
+Budgie supports four forms of sorting lists, all in-place.

 ## As Numbers